A manual credit card imprinter is called a knuckle buster or a zip zap machine that was used to create multiple receipts by sliding handles.

 It emerged curiously due to credit card frauds to accommodate such transactions following the merchant data breach.

-There have been many breaches, recently, that affect major retailers and card data collected electronically but inadequately securing such data can lead to costly problems.
+Many recent breaches affect major retailers and card data collected electronically, but inadequately securing such data can lead to costly problems.

-Such imprinters are not used in the modern system of digital currencies and payment systems but are ready to emerge to deliver secure and convenient systems for the customers.
+Such imprinters are not used in modern digital currencies and payment systems system but are ready to emerge to deliver secure and convenient customer systems.